2EZAI/orbit/StreamVideoandCallDocs.md

 7. **"invalid input syntax for type uuid" errors**

-   - This was fixed in the latest backend version using proper Supabase query syntax
+   - This was caused by malformed OR query syntax in active calls endpoint
+   - Fixed by using separate queries for creator/participant lookups instead of complex OR logic
+   - The error `((created_by.eq.user_id,video_call_participants.user_id.eq.user_id))` indicates incorrect parentheses usage
-   - Update to the latest backend code if you encounter this issue
+   - Update to the latest backend code which uses proper Supabase PostgREST syntax

 ### Backend Query Debugging